 The world of protein snacks has grown significantly over recent years, with health-conscious individuals looking for convenient and nutritious options to fuel their active lifestyles.

 Stay with us and we’ll give you the full lowdown on protein crisps.
 What to look out for, what to buy and why you should be buying them.

-In fact, the British Heart Foundation says that while popped or baked crisps are lower in fat, you should definitely look at nutrition and portion sizes to be on the safe side.2
+That said, while popped or baked crisps are generally lower in fat, you should still look at the nutritional composition and stick to the recommended portion sizes.4

 After all, snacks are still to be used as treats rather than relied upon as part of your healthy diet.